terrytangyuan/awesome-kubeflow/README.md

 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.
 * [Seldon](https://github.com/SeldonIO/seldon-core) is an MLOps framework to package, deploy, monitor and manage thousands of production machine learning models.
 * [SQLFlow](https://github.com/sql-machine-learning/sqlflow) extends SQL to support AI and compiles the SQL program to a workflow that runs on Kubernetes.
+* [MLRun](https://github.com/mlrun/mlrun) is an open MLOps platform for quickly building and managing continuous ML applications across their lifecycle.
+* [Polyaxon](https://github.com/polyaxon/polyaxon) is a platform for building, training, and monitoring large scale deep learning applications.

 <a name="books" />